Publicador de contenidos

 Back to 2024_09_26_FYL_fillera

-End of the archaeological drilling campaign at the Fillera site with the participation of students from the University of Navarra.
+End of the archaeological survey campaign at the Fillera site with the participation of University students

 The intervention in the enclave, located between Sos del Rey Católico and Sangüesa, has unraveled a space of possible viticultural use.